ada-ros/tutorial-aeic21/Exercises.md

 Another straightforward possibility is to run `colcon` from the terminal embedded in VSCode.

+>  VSCode by itself, with the Ada plugin, has some awareness of Ada syntax.
+To obtain full advantages from the Ada Language Server, a project file should be defined, in `.vscode/settings.json`, entry `ada.projectFile`.
+This has already been set up for this tutorial.
+This project file should provide the complete environment, or the environment should exist when launching `code` from the command line.
+For this reason, it is strongly recommended to open VSCode after a successful `colcon build`.

 ### 1.5 Edit and compile with GNATstudio/GPS

 You may start to realize that running `colcon build` every time and then navigating to errors by hand is going to be a suboptimal experience.
 The optimal situation, if you are already an user of GNATstudio/GPS, would be to be able to use them as with regular Ada standalone projects.